openshift/enhancements/enhancements/agent-installer/development-environment.md

 * Create predefined configurations to deploy Openshift in HA, compact and SNO topologies.
 * Create predefined network configurations for Openshift including but not limited IP type (IPv4, IPv6, dual-stack), L2 segments and DHCP configurations.
-* A reusable Ansible environment configuration for development and testing teams to use with predefined flows for quicker onboarding.
+* A reusable environment configuration for development and testing teams to use with predefined flows for quicker onboarding.
 * Convergence of the underlying scripts and environment setup code between Metal Platform (IPI) team and the new Agent Installer teams.